Chic Harley: College career

 Harley was recruited to attend Ohio State by the university's chapter of the Phi Gamma Delta fraternity, the fraternity he joined upon his arrival on campus.
 Harley began his career with the Ohio State Buckeyes in 1916.
 He led the team to a 7–0 record and their first Big Ten Conference championship.
 The team scored 258 points in seven games and giving up only 29.
 The key games of the season were a 7–6 victory over the University of Illinois and a 14–13 victory over the University of Wisconsin–Madison, teams that were at the time the conference's dominant powers.
 In both games, the margin of victory was a point after touchdown kicked by Harley.
 Following the season, Harley was named as a consensus first-team All-America selection, including a spot on Walter Camp's authoritative list.

 The Buckeyes repeated as conference champion in 1917 with an 8–0–1 record, and Harley repeated as a consensus first-team All-American.
 In 1918, Harley left school to be a pilot in the United States Army Air Service during World War I, but he returned the following year.
 In 1919, the Buckeyes finished 6–1.
 In Harley's only career loss, the team lost the conference title to the University of Illinois on a field goal with eight seconds left in the season finale.

-The 1919 season is most remembered at Ohio State, however, for recording the school's first victory over arch-rival Michigan.
-Following the Buckeyes' 13-3 win, legendary Michigan head coach Fielding H. Yost asked for and was granted a rare moment to address the Ohio State team.
+The 1919 season is most remembered at Ohio State, however, for recording the school's first victory over arch-rival University of Michigan.
+Following the Buckeyes' 13–3 win, legendary Michigan head coach Fielding H. Yost asked for and was granted a rare moment to address the Ohio State team.
 "You deserve your victory, you fought brilliantly," Yost began.
 "You boys gave a grand exhibition of football strategy and while I am sorry, dreadfully sorry, that we lost, I want to congratulate you.
 And you, Mr. Harley, I believe, are one of the finest little machines I have ever seen."